 Connection – Despite the technology involved and the fact that you’re probably writing in solitude, blogging is predominantly a social experience.
 So much of myself is on this web site that if someone were to read it all, they would get to know me pretty well.
 And this makes it easier for such people to connect with me and to share parts of themselves that they wouldn’t otherwise feel comfortable sharing.
 Personal communication immediately jumps to a deeper level, and much of the communication I receive is very deep.

 Transforming Existing Relationships – While it may seem obvious that blogging is great for building online friendships and networking, what surprised me was that it also strengthened and transformed my offline relationships.
 When I started my computer games business, my family and friends rarely tried any of the games I designed and programmed.
 But family and friends do read my blog now and then.
 The people who know us well are often the toughest to please.
 When I’m blogging it’s not just for an online audience (as was the case with my games business).
 It’s also for the people I already know.
-It has even transformed my marriage for the better, since my wife reads my blog, and now I read hers too.

 Self-Expression – Because of this blog, I enjoy the ability to instantly self-publish my content.
 Once I click the “Publish” button to post this blog entry, people will be reading it within a matter of minutes.
 I enjoy writing very much, and I love having the ability to share my thoughts and ideas so easily.
 Expressing myself in writing helps me clarify my own thinking, and clarity fuels growth.